UtrechtUniversity/python-template/README.md

 ### 3. Initialize a git repository

-You will need to [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for the package to be installable.
+You will need to initialize a git repository in the newly created folder for the package to be installable ([instructions for installing git]([git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)).

 ```sh
 cd directory_of_your_package